goooooouwa/writings/_posts/linux/2022-09-27-comparision-of-linux-distros-and-des.md

 ### UX experience

 - Gnome has the best UX design out of the box.
-- More app are made with GTK for Linux.
+- More app are made with GTK in Linux.
 - KDE has good default UX.
 - KDE has better support for Gnome apps then Gnome for KDE apps.
 - KDE apps are more powerful and more customizable.